ipython/ipython/docs/source/interactive/htmlnotebook.rst

      c.NotebookApp.certfile = u'/absolute/path/to/your/certificate/mycert.pem'
      c.NotebookApp.ip = '*'
      c.NotebookApp.open_browser = False
-     c.NotebookApp.password = u'sha1:bcd259ccf...your hashed password here'
+     c.NotebookApp.password = u'sha1:bcd259ccf...[your hashed password here]'
-     # It's a good idea to put it on a known, fixed port
+     # It is a good idea to put it on a known, fixed port
      c.NotebookApp.port = 9999

 You can then start the notebook and access it later by pointing your browser to